Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Final Thoughts: Merida to Las Coloradas Pink Lakes

 There’s no shortage of amazing things to do in Merida!
-Besides what to do in Merida itself, there’s also many amazing days trips from Merida, including to Las Coloradas.
+Besides what to do in Merida itself, there are also many amazing days trips from Merida, including to Las Coloradas.

 Admittedly, it’s a bit of a trek to get there — but it’s worth it to see one of just 30 or so pink lakes in the world.

-I went with a tour so I didn’t have to rent a car and drive solo, or spend a total of 10 hours on buses, and enjoyed it.
+I went on this tour, so I didn’t have to rent a car and drive solo or spend a total of 10 hours on buses, and I enjoyed it.

 As a solo traveler, the Las Coloradas tour was cheaper than going alone by rental car.
 However, for couples and groups, renting a car could be a fun drive to Las Coloradas.